Sandeep-Bansal1/User-Engagement/README.md

 </pre></b>
 ---
 ## Buisness Objective </b>
-- **A personal project of mine during my free time** I wanted to investiage whether the use of machine learning, can we uncover the patterns that transform a casual reader into a loyal news enthusiast, keeping them engaged from headline to deep dive.
+- ** A personal project of mine during my free time** I wanted to investiage whether the use of machine learning, can we uncover the patterns that transform a casual reader into a loyal news enthusiast, keeping them engaged from headline in a article or email to deep dive.
 - This is a ficticious dataset that was created by the Python Library called Faker.
 It contains 250,000 rows and 44 attributes

 ## Background </b>